python-trio/flake8-async/docs/glossary.rst

 Cancel Point
 ------------
-A schedule point is half of a full `checkpoint`, which will raise :ref:`cancelled` if the enclosing cancel scope has been cancelled, but does not allow the scheduler to switch to a different task (the other half is a `schedule_point`).
+A schedule point is half of a full :ref:`checkpoint`, which will raise :ref:`cancelled` if the enclosing cancel scope has been cancelled, but does not allow the scheduler to switch to a different task (the other half is a :ref:`schedule_point`).
 While you are unlikely to need one, they are available as :func:`trio.lowlevel.checkpoint_if_cancelled`/:func:`anyio.lowlevel.checkpoint_if_cancelled`.
 Users of asyncio might want to use :meth:`asyncio.Task.cancelled`.